Our Oceans Are in Limited Supply

 All of our canned tuna is now fully traceable to the area where it was caught*.
 We only buy from suppliers, manufacturing facilities or vessels that are members of the International Seafood Sustainability Foundation (ISSF), which ensures that catch quotas and fishing seasons are respected.

 ALDI’s entire canned tuna range is sourced using only responsible catch methods.
 We may be big, but we can also think small, so all of the yellowfin tuna in our Ocean Rise products are caught one-by-one using the Pole and Line method.
-We also guarantee that all our yellowfin tuna is sourced from the Western and Central Pacific Ocean (WCPO), which has some of the healthiest populations of tuna in the world.
+The majority of our yellowfin tuna is also sourced from the Western and Central Pacific Ocean (WCPO), which has some of the healthiest populations of tuna in the world.

-By using the Pole and Line method, which reduces accidental ‘by-catch’ and selects only adult fish, our policy is helping to conserve yellowfin tuna and other marine animals in the WCPO.
+By using the Pole and Line method, which reduces accidental ‘by-catch’ of non-target species and immature tuna, our policy is helping to conserve yellowfin tuna and other marine animals in the WCPO.

 *Information is managed by the Food and Agriculture Organisation of the United Nations website.
 ALDI provides a link to this information.